dmbarbour/wikilon/docs/AwelonLang.md

 ## Error Reporting

 Expected errors should instead be modeled as explicit return values, usually via sum types.
 This allows the errors to be handled by the function's client, rather than halting computation.
 However, for errors without recovery, we might use `(error)` annotations, which act as an explicitly undefined words and do not rewrite further.

+## Debugging

+Awelon debugging is based largely around replay.
+Because Awelon evaluates by local rewriting, it's easy to render (or even animate) the intermediate steps required to reach the current state.
+We also don't need breakpoints to introspect intermediate states.
+However, debugging by logging is also convenient, and we can support this via `(trace)` annotations, perhaps using `(trace-logname)` to allow easier filtering.

+In context of effectful code (per *Bots, Effects, and Applications*), the challenges of debugging stateful behavior is ameliorated by transactional memory, the simple application model, the free monad, and the abstract variable type.
+It is feasible to continuously test behavior under a variety of purely functional simulations.

 ## Static Typing and Safety Analysis